AmanSarkar123/07_DetectSpamEMails_202401100400027/README.md

 # 07_DetectSpamEMails_202401100400027
 📧 Classifies emails as spam or not spam using structured metadata.
 Includes data preprocessing, Random Forest training, confusion matrix heatmap, and metric bar graphs (accuracy, precision, recall).
 Built for Google Colab with clean visualization.

+-->Data preprocessing and feature encoding

+-->Model training with Random Forest Classifier

+-->Evaluation using confusion matrix, accuracy, precision, and recall

+-->Visualizations: heatmap of the confusion matrix and bar graphs for metrics